-Matt Faddes returned to field and added a second Ulster score after picking up a loose Max Deegan pass while Fergus McFadden crossed for Leinster’s fifth on the half time whistle.
+Faddes returned to the field and added a second Ulster score after picking up a loose Deegan pass while Fergus McFadden crossed for Leinster’s fifth on the half time whistle.

-As per usual, struggling to get hold of the ball was a major problem for Ulster and any ball they did get was kicked away due to the insane pressure that the home side were putting Dan McFarland’s men under.
+As per usual, getting hold of the ball was a major problem for Ulster and any ball they did get was kicked away due to the insane pressure that the home side were putting Dan McFarland’s men under.
 Tackles were being missed which made it hard to stop the resurgent Leinster attack and for a fairly inexperienced side, this proved a killer blow.

 It took just eight minutes into the second half for Leinster to score their sixth and seventh tries with Rob Kearney and Cian Kelleher crossing respectively.
 Gilroy added Ulster’s third try just before the hour mark before Deegan grabbed his second try off the back of a five metre Leinster scrum.
 A soft try but that’s to be expected from a tiring and under-strength Ulster side.